 A routing number is a 8-digit code

 A routing number is a key element for handling financial transactions.
 This 8-digit code is assigned to each individual financial institution and is used to identify the specific bank when conducting online banking operations or otherwise transferring money across different banks.
-Knowing your routing number ensures that your funds will arrive safely and securely to their intended destination.
-It is important to keep your routing number handy, particularly if you plan on making payments or deposits in the future.
+Your routing number ensures that your funds will arrive safely and securely to their intended destination.

 The first three digits of a cheque are the cheque number